Methyl B12 injections improve language, social and cognitive skills in autism treatment:

 - Aggression, hitting and biting

 Negative side effects are caused by frustration when an increased awareness is present.
-Side effects can be mild to severe and are considered transient because they will pass as treatment progresses.
+Side effects can be mild to severe and are considered transient because they will pass as treatment of autism symptoms progresses.

 The Folate cycle and Methyl B12 injections:

-Research has identified that methylation impairment is key factor in autism.
+Research has identified that methylation impairment is probably one of the most important factors in the medical issues we see in autism treatment.
 Methyl B12 injections support methylation, helping this cycle to governs 200 other biochemically pathways.
-One of these essential pathways is the folate cylce.
+One of these essential pathways is the folate cycle.
 Methylation helps to convert folic acid or folates from the diet into their active forms, folinic acid and methyl folate.
 Active folates are essential to support optimal development and are integral to the production of the brain chemicals (neurotransmitters) serotonin and dopamine.
 Methylation impairment, consequently, results in significant changes in cell function if not supported by methylcobalamin and other methyl donors.

 The methylation cycle produces Glutathione:

-If methylation is impaired or methylcobalamin levels are low, one consequence is a reduction in the amount of glutathione resulting in the brain becoming over-burdened with toxic substances.
-As a result, the “wheels” of methylation slow, severely impacting cell function and, therefore, development.
-Reduction in glutathione, leads to an increased toxic load in the cells due impaired detoxification, which in turn further slows methylation.
+Glutathione is the body’s master antioxidant and detoxification agent and recent research has identified that children diagnosed with autism have up to 80% of their glutathione depleted.
+One of the most important roles of the methylation cycle, supported by MB12 injections in autism treatment, is to produce glutathione.
+In situations where methylation is impaired or methyl B12 levels are low, one consequence is low glutathione levels.
+As a result the brain and body become over-burdened with toxic substances leading to a slow down in methylation.
+A low glutathione status leads to an increased toxic load in the cells due to impaired detoxification, which in turn further slows methylation.
 Similarly, low levels of glutathione lead to toxins triggering glutamate, which also negatively impacts methylation.

 Glutathione’s role in managing glutamate:

 Glutamate is a very important brain chemical but it needs to be strictly managed.
-First, let’s look at why this abundant neurotransmitter is important to development.
-Glutamate, also called glutamic acid, exists in high concentrations in the brain and muscles which makes sense because it is an excitatory brain chemical that makes things happen.
+Glutamate, also called glutamic acid, exists in high concentrations in the brain and muscles.
+It is worth noting that glutamate is strictly managed because it is excitatory which means too much is problematic.
+In fact, glutamate its the most plentiful neurotransmitter in the brain.
 In the first two years of life, glutamate helps to form the brain playing an important role in energy production, making proteins and also forming neurons.

-Too much glutamate, on the other hand, creates problems with how the brain should be functioning.
-The excitation caused by glutamate can become toxic if not managed properly.
-The brain’s immune cells suck up glutamate to make glutathione.
-This prevents the cascade known as immunoexcitoxicity which is the root of many medical issues in autism in addition to commonly seen repetitive behaviours.
-Reducing excess glutamate in the brain is one of the main biomedical treatment goals and is achieved by using methyl B12 injections and dietary intervention.
+Too much glutamate, on the other hand, creates problems with brain function because the excitation caused by glutamate can become toxic if not managed properly.
+The brain’s immune cells, called glia, are responsible for sucking up glutamate, due to their role in making glutathione.
+When the glia are fun functioning properly, glutamate is managed which prevents the cascade known as immunoexcitoxicity.
+Immunoexcitoxicity, or excess glutamate, is more than likely the root of many medical issues in autism in addition to commonly seen repetitive behaviours.
+Hence, reducing excess glutamate in the brain is one of the main reasons that MB12 injections are used in biomedical treatment of autism.

-The methylation system is methyl B12 dependent so by increasing the amount of methylcobalamin available, significant development benefits can be seen.
-Children who have impaired methylation will almost always benefit from methyl B12 injections because of improvements in the way the folate cycle is functioning, resulting in more serotonin and dopamine production.
-Methyl B12 injections make glutathione leading to a reduction high levels of glutamate that contribute to “autistic” behaviours caused by sensory pain leading to headbanging, self-injury and/or aggression.
-Restoring balance in the brain opens up opportunities for improved langauge, social and cognitive function because of the reduced discomfort of sensory overload and motor planning impairment.
+The methylation system depends on methyl B12, therefore increasing the amount of methylcobalamin available, results in significant developmental gains in the autism treatment.
+Children who have impaired methylation will almost always benefit from methyl B12 injections as a treatment because of improvements in the way the folate cycle is functioning, resulting in more serotonin and dopamine production.
+Methyl B12 injections make more glutathione which reduces glutamate levels.
+Reducing glutamate consequently improves “autistic” behaviours caused by sensory pain.
+Sensory pain in autism is the number one contributor to behaviours such as headbanging, self-injury and/or aggression.
+Restoring balance in the brain leads to speech, langauge, social and cognitive improvements due to improved sensory integration.

 RL, Hendren.
 Randomized, Placebo-Controlled Trial of Methyl B12 for Children with Autism.
 J Child Adolesc Psychopharmacol.
 2016 Nov;26(9):774-783.
 Epub 2016 Feb 18.